edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

     2. Open Default.aspx in Design View in Visual Studio
     3. Select RadGrid and Click the Configuration Button
     4. Choose Data Source
+        - This was not used as it would eventually use the DataTable binding in the code behind.
 6. Bind Grid to DataTable [Follow Tutorial](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-datatable-or-dataset)
     - This wasn't actually needed can just use the exisiting code but is good to have for reference.
 7. Add a MasterPage